spectrochempy/spectrochempy_tutorials/README.md

-# spectrochempy_tutorials
+# SpectroChemPy tutorials
 Tutorials for SpectroChemPy usage.
+WORK IN PROGRESS

+This repository is the basis for the https://tutorials.spectrochempy.fr website